Convertible: Variations

 Four-door: Most convertibles have two doors.
 However, four-door convertibles have been mass-produced.
-Examples include the 1940-41 Cadillac Series 62, 1931 Chrysler Imperial Dual Cowl Phaeton and 1961-67 Lincoln Continental.
-Current production four-door convertibles include the Jeep Wrangler Unlimited.
+Examples include the 1940–41 Cadillac Series 62, 1931 Chrysler Imperial Dual Cowl Phaeton and 1961–67 Lincoln Continental.
+Current production four-door convertibles include the Jeep Wrangler Unlimited and Ford Bronco.

 Peugeot presented a concept four-door retractable hardtop convertible, the Peugeot 407 Macarena in 2006.
 Produced by French coachbuilding specialist Heuliez, the Macarena's top can be folded in 60 seconds, with a steel reinforcing beam behind the front seats incorporating LCD screens for the rear passengers into the crossmember.